Wealdstone: History

-Wealdstone Urban District was created under the Local Government Act 1894 in 1894, and absorbed by Harrow Urban District in 1934.
+Wealdstone Urban District was created under the Local Government Act 1894 in 1894, on 31 December 1894 Wealdstone became a civil parish being formed from part of Harrow on the Hill, on 1 April 1934 the district and parish were abolished and merged with Harrow and Wembley.
+At the 1931 census (the last before the abolition of the parish), Wealdstone had a population of 27,019.

 Much of the housing stock in central Wealdstone consists of Victorian and Edwardian terraces along with new flatted developments in High Street and George Gange Way.

 The former Eastman Kodak factory on Headstone Drive, Wealdstone.
 It was Kodak's first outside the U.S., opened in 1891 and closed 2016, now demolished.

 The Kodak Harrow factory was located in Wealdstone until its closure in 2016.
 This, along with nearby factories of Winsor & Newton (a facility of the artists' materials company which closed in 2010), Whitefriars Glass and Hamilton Brush Works, turned Wealdstone into Harrow's industrial centre.
 Waverley Industrial Estate still contains industry today.
 A Her Majesty's Stationery Office factory in the area was demolished in 1996 and now replaced by Harrow Crown Court.

 At the junction of Graham Road with High Street was located the former Herga Cinema which opened in 1939 but closed in 1951.
 The building was gutted by fire in the early 1960s, later renovated and variously used throughout its later life as commercial premises until Harrow Council confirmed in 2018 that the building was to be demolished and replaced by flats.

 The bypass of Wealdstone High Street was completed in late 1996.
 In 1997, supermarket chain Asda announced a grand scheme for a superstore in Wealdstone involving a redevelopment of the town centre which included the demolition of 60 small business establishments.
 The project divided opinion and was scrapped, but in a more modest scheme was revived later that year.
 Following lengthy negotiations and consultations, Asda dropped the plan in 1999 blaming Harrow Council.
 Local traders were reportedly "beleaguered" by the high street's decline since the opening of the bypass and the abandonment by Sainsbury's of a new supermarket project in 2001, which traders hoped would help revitalise Wealdstone.
 Later that year, Harrow Council secured funding for a community centre including a library at the site of a former Safeway.
 It opened in 2004 as the Wealdstone Centre.
 Asda eventually opened a smaller supermarket on the high street in 2015.